Autowiring

 create: PDO(%dsn%, %user%, %password%)

-autowired: PDO # makes it preferred
+autowired: PDO # becomes preferred

 tempDb: